-My face and my energy literally dropped to the floor.
-I felt so sad for her.
 This woman had just come out of exactly the same class as me – yet our experiences could not have been more different.
 For a split second I had no idea how that was even possible.
-And I felt a little bit guilty about it.

 I used to leave the gym in a low vibe, on a complete downer, annoyed at myself for not being better or looking better, inner critic in full flow.
-Somehow I’d come out the other side.
-I’d found a new way.
-A new approach to fitness which served me a WHOLE lot better than the last one.
+Somehow I’d come out the other side with a new mindset and perspective of fitness which served me a whole lot better than the last one.

-Can you imagine what it feels like to get alllll of the endorphins, motivation and high energy from a workout with NONE of the guilt, shame, comparison and not-good-enoughness?
+Can you imagine what it feels like to get alllll of the endorphins, motivation and high energy from a workout with NONE of the guilt, shame and comparison?
 Because that it absolutely available to you.

 But you can’t outperform your mindset.
 So it just takes a little bit of tweaking to shift it towards a different perspective.